gvwilson/thirdbit/_posts/2013/2013-12-31-tools-conversations-and-cultures.md

     whereas the 6 instructors all came from programmer culture.
     Not only did the students need to learn new technical skills, but they also had to get accustomed to the ways of programmer culture.
-    And some instructors&mdash;who had been living firmly in that culture for decades&mdash;had a hard time relating to the students, despite their most sincere efforts.
+    And some instructors–who had been living firmly in that culture for decades–had a hard time relating to the students, despite their most sincere efforts.
   </p>
   <p>